compbiozurich/UZH-BIO392/course-material/2019/imallona/3_exercises.md

 ```

-Are these few or lots?
+Are these numbers few or lots?
 What would you expect?
+Tip: count the overlaps piping `wc -l` to the intersect command.

 ```bash